-I’m Sarah Davies and I live in the beautiful Suffolk countryside, near Ipswich, with my husband Paul, our son Samuel and two dogs, Meg and Paddy.
+I’m Sarah Davies and I live in the beautiful Suffolk countryside, near Ipswich, with my husband Paul, our son Samuel and our two dogs, Meg and Paddy.

 After talking about it for many years, with much persuasion and a lot of